hepaestus/3d-printing/_posts/2021-12-22-todays-print-marilith.md

 tags: 3d-printing blog dnd minis 'dnd minis' monsters
 author: Pete
 ---
-The marilith from the Dnd Monster Manual is an amazing monster.
-SHe has 6 arms and 6 swords making for 6 magical mellee attacks.
+The Marilith from the Dnd Monster Manual is an amazing monster.
+She has 6 arms and 6 swords making for 6 magical mellee attacks.
 <!--more-->

 ![Maralith Model](/3d-printing/images/blog_marilith.png)